cmdcolin/cmdcolin.github.io/_posts/2022-05-27-youmaynotneedabundler.md

 - `ts-react-toolbox` - https://github.com/zzarcon/ts-react-toolbox/

 In summary 2/15 do not use a bundler, 13/15 do use a bundler.
 Sidenote: webpack notably absent.
-Sidenote 2: I don't necesarily give praise to the two not using bundlers, just saying they exist.
+Sidenote 2: I don't necessarily give praise to the two not using bundlers, just saying they exist.

 ## Why would you _NOT_ want a bundler for your library?